Link to Facebook

 Charitable Contributions: How to Properly Deduct Donations on Your Tax Return

-However, it’s important to understand the rules and regulations for deducting donations on your tax return.
+For 2024, it’s important to understand the rules and regulations for deducting donations on your tax return to maximize your benefits while staying compliant.

 First, it’s important to note that you must deduct charitable contributions.
 This means you cannot claim a charitable contribution deduction if you take the standard deduction.